grounded/afterburnercms/documentation/architecture.md

 This deals with saving data so that it can be reused later.
 This includes a few subsections:

+##### Repositories

-##### Repositories are objects that deal with taking raw data and converting it into a format appropriate for the database, as well as persisting it; and vice versa, too.
+Repositories are objects that deal with taking raw data and converting it into a format appropriate for the database, as well as persisting it; and vice versa, too.
 This is one of the spots where you'll frequently work when you create custom extensions.
 They are kept in `adapters/persistence/repositories`.